-This flower birthday cake was for a 70th birthday so I wanted to so something pretty but whimsical.
-The flower basket was baked in a steamed pudding pan (a small bundt pan would work too) and I made the roses, little flowers leaves and bumble bee from colored fondant.
+I made this flower birthday cake for a 70th birthday.
+I wanted something pretty but whimsical.
+The flower basket is baked in a steamed pudding pan (a small bundt pan would work too) and I made the roses, little flowers leaves and bumble bee from colored fondant.
 The fondant decorations must be made a few days ahead to dry before being used on the cake.

 For this flower birthday cake I used the Wilton Dancing Daisy pan for the flower cake, and the Wilton Mini Ball pan for the ladybug.
 All icing is Buttercream.
 I used a star tip for the majority, and a writing tip for the details on the ladybug.
 I used a grass/hair tip for the grass.

 This is my favorite cake to make because both kids and adults love it!

 Flower Pot Birthday Cake